ArnavSingha/talenthunt/README.md

 ## 📖 Overview

-TalentLens is an AI-powered recommendation engine designed to streamline the process of selecting SHL assessments for specific job roles.
+TalentHunt is an AI-powered recommendation engine designed to streamline the process of selecting SHL assessments for specific job roles.
 By leveraging natural language processing and semantic search, it helps HR professionals quickly identify the most relevant tests from SHL's extensive catalog of **400+ assessments**, reducing manual effort and improving hiring efficiency.

 ### 🎯 The Challenge